William Meyer DME (727) 320-5072

 General

-The general portion of the test consists of 2 sections - oral questions and practical projects.
-These sections encompass 12 subject areas.
+The general portion of the test consists of 2 sections - oral questions and 9 practical projects that will have two research guestions per practical project.

 Airframe

-The airframe portion of the test consists of 4 sections.
+The airframe portion of the test consists of 2 sections.
+Oral questions and 11 practical projects that will have two research questions per practical project.

 Powerplant